oduameh/node-course/docs/Instructions/in-sync-quickly.md

 sudo apt-get install -y libssl-dev make build-essential m4 pkg-config unzip
 ```

-Once those have installed, we are going to make a directory, clone the repo, and checkout the appropriate version for `mithril-client-cli` specifically
+Once those have been installed, we are going to make a directory, clone the repo, and check out the appropriate version for `mithril-client-cli` specifically:

 ```
 mkdir /home/n(x)/mithril/